wngTn/MolSim/doc_pages/README_2.md

 ## Benchmarking ##

+In our benchmarks we have used three datasets: a small, medium and large dataset:

+- Small dataset contains 120 particles
+- Medium dataset contains 432 particles
+- Large dataset contains 768 particles

 ### Recreating our benchmarks ###

 1. Build and compile the program.
 Your current work directory should be the build directory: